gussmith23/posit-bisection-viz/README.md

 We decided to add an additional layer of interactivity via tooltips which appear as you hover over individual numbers.

 There were additionally a number of non-interactivity design decisions to be made.
 Color coding of the bitfields within the posits was an improvement lifted from previous posit representations; both Gustafson's and Lindstrom's works bring life to the otherwise uninterpretable bitstring by color-coding the fields.
 We tried to choose colors that contrasted with each other, so the bitfields could be easily distinguished.
-We went through several iterations of color, as while palettes with too high contrast were highly distinguishable, they were harsh on the eyes.
+We went through several iterations of color as while palettes with too high contrast were highly distinguishable, they were harsh on the eyes.
 A standard color legend provides the color encodings of the bit fields.

 ## Development Process